Mostafayouni/ivolvetraining/Ansible/Web_server_configuration/readme.md

 # Ansible Web Server Configuration

-This Ansible playbook is used to configure web servers with Apache and Nginx.
+This Ansible playbook is used to configure web servers with Apache and Nginx and install Mysql

 ## Usage